 Available to graduate students and health professionals, the Certificate in Implementation Science & Community Health Outcomes (ISCHO) is designed to encourage innovative approaches to solving community health problems by involving faculty and students of diverse backgrounds and by providing diverse course options.

-Visit the ISCHO webpage to learn more.
+Visit the ISCHO website to learn more.

 Dissemination & Implementation (D&I) Short Course